JacobFV/mln-dashboard/docs/backend.md

 Note also: in most cases where a user want to do something that requires authorization, we don't trust the graphql api for the `email` or `guid`.
 That's because anybody can make a request on behalf of a user with a given email.
 Instead, the email, guid, and associated user object is retrieved on the server-side using the client's JWT.
 That's why you'll see mutations like `deleteAccount()` with no `email` or `guid` arguments.

+TODO:don't define model here.
+Just tell them to go to the code

 Here's the database and types:

 ```ts